periph/bootstrap/README.md

 ### Installing Go

-To install or update in-place your Go toolchain on the micro computer:
+To install or update in-place your Go toolchain on any computer:

 ```
 cuSL https://goo.gl/JcTSsH | bash -s -- do_golang